-Our team is already familiar with many environmental schemes.
+Our team is already familiar with many environmental schemes and has undertaken this work in the prior year.
 We have the breadth of experienced team members to deliver each scheme on time, to the highest quality, and with sufficiently trained resources available to be agile and deal with any unscheduled requirements.
 Our team is passionate about this work.